1. Types of Spanish ham

 Specific features of the shoulder ham, the front leg:

-Iberico and serrano hams have very specific consumption and preservation guidelines.
+Spanish hams have very specific consumption and preservation guidelines.
 Depending on how long the ham lasts to be consumed and depending on the ham is started or not, preserving and consumption guidelines may vary.

 To know more about preservation and consumption of serrano and ibérico hams here.

-To slice iberico and serrano hams and shoulder may seem and art.
+To slice iberico and serrano spanish hams and shoulder may seem and art.
 By following some guidelines, slicing hams and shoulders will become much easier.
 To select the appropiate equipment and following instructions to do it, this job will be much easier.

 To know more about how to slice iberico and serrano hams and shoulders here.